geekyquentin/cryptography-in-IMD/README.md

 [^1]: Medtronic Cobalt XT Manual
 [^2]: [Unmasking the Dominant Threat of Data Manipulation Attack on Implantable Cardioverter Defibrillators](https://doi.ieeecomputersociety.org/10.1109/PST58708.2023.10320186)
 [^3]: Boston Scientific Emblem S-ICD Programmer Manual

+## Other tasks

+- Survey how to communicate with the ICD
+- Understand properties such as protocol, and everything.